Best Hiking Gifts (30+ Smart & Unique Ideas for 2022)

 Backpacking is different.
 The clue’s in the name: you actually carry everything on your back for an extended adventure.
 You can backpack to just about anywhere, including in the cities.
 You would stay in budget accommodation or camp, and often cook in the hostel or eat out at cheaper restaurants.

 The main thing about being a backpacker is that you travel with everything in your rucksack; extra clothing, equipment, camping gear, food, utensils – all the essentials, basically.

 Hiking tends to be a more casual excursion, while backpacking is definitely a more long-term way of traveling.

-Short on time and just want a super quick list of the top gifts for hikers that money can buy.
+Are you short on time and just want a super quick list of the top gifts for hikers that money can buy?
 These are all unique gifts hikers would love to have on their outdoorsy excursions, and you’d be a legend for gifting them.

 UNIQUE HIKING GIFTS

-These unique gifts for hikers put a little extra thought and individuality in your gift-giving.
+These unique gifts for hikers put a little extra thought and individuality into your gift-giving.
 They’re the perfect gifts for the hiker who has everything!